minprog/programming-2/30 Problem Sets/50 Python/30 Scraping.md

 output CSV file is correct and that the script actually works given the HTML from IMDB.

-5. It could be that there are missing data (for instance the runtime), insert an appropriate value when something is missing.
+5. It could be that there are missing data for some rows (for instance the runtime), insert an appropriate value when something is missing.

 [tvscraper.py]: distro/scraper/tvscraper.py